top of page

 Meet Our Team

-We are a team of African Conservationists working to save our wildlife and improve the lives of the people that live alongside the wildlife.
+We are a team of African Conservationists working to save our wildlife and

 Our Board Members